michalkonecny/aern2/README.md

 The following is an example interactive session, illustrating the fact that:
 * Arithmetic operations such as `+` can mix types.
-* Numeric literals as not polymorphic.
+* Numeric literals are not polymorphic.
 * `pi` is an exact real.
+* One can combine exact reals and integers in arithmetic expressions.
 * One can compute a high precision ball enclosure for an exact real.

 ```